 APSTA: (Re)Association Response (MDE, FTE[R1KH-ID, R0KH-ID], RSNXE)

+non-AP MLDAP MLD: (Re)Association Request (MDE, RSNE, RSNXE, Basic variant Multi-Link element)

+AP MLDnon-AP MLD: (Re)Association Response (MDE, FTE[R1KH-ID, R0KH-ID], RSNE, RSNXE, Basic variant Multi-Link element)

-The SME of the STA initiates the (re)association through the use of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive.
-The SME of the AP responds to the indication with MLME-ASSOCIATE.response or MLME-REASSOCIATE.response primitive.
+The SME of the STA or non-AP MLD initiates the (re)association through the use of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive.
+The SME of the AP or AP MLD responds to the indication with MLME-ASSOCIATE.response or MLME-REASSOCIATE.response primitive.
 See 11.3.5 (Association, reassociation, and disassociation).

 If the contents of the MDE received by the AP do not match the contents advertised in the Beacon and Probe Response frames, the AP shall reject the (Re)Association Request frame with status code STATUS_INVALID_MDE.
 If an MDE is present in the (Re)Association Request frame and the contents of the RSNE do not indicate a negotiated AKM for which the Authentication type column indicates FT authentication (see Table 9-151 (AKM suite selectors)), the AP shall reject the (Re)Association Request frame with status code STATUS_INVALID_AKMP.

+For MLO, if the contents of the MDE received by the AP MLD do not match the contents advertised in the Beacon and Probe Response frames of APs affiliated with the AP MLD, the AP MLD shall reject the (Re)Association Request frame with status code STATUS_INVALID_MDE.
+If an MDE is present in the (Re)Association Request frame and the contents of the RSNE do not indicate a negotiated AKM for which the Authentication type column indicates FT authentication (see Table 9-151 (AKM suite selectors)), the AP MLD shall reject the (Re)Association Request frame with status code STATUS_INVALID_AKMP.

 The (Re)Association Response frame from the AP shall contain an MDE, with contents as presented in Beacon and Probe Response frames.
-The FTE shall include the key holder identities of the AP, the R0KH-ID and R1KH-ID, set to the values of dot11FTR0KeyHolderID and dot11FTR1KeyHolderID, respectively.
+The (Re)Association Response frame from the AP MLD shall contain an MDE, with contents as presented in Beacon and Probe Response frames of APs affiliated with the AP MLD.
+The FTE shall include the key holder identities of the AP or the AP MLD, the R0KH-ID and R1KH-ID, set to the values of dot11FTR0KeyHolderID and dot11FTR1KeyHolderID, respectively.
 The FTE shall have a MIC element count of zero (i.e., no MIC present) and have ANonce, SNonce, and MIC fields set to 0.
 The RSNXE Used subfield of the MIC Control field shall be set to 0.

-On successful (re)association, the S0KH on the STA and the R0KH on the AP then proceed with an IEEE 802.1X authentication using EAPOL PDUs carried in IEEE 802.11 Data frames if SAE authentication was not performed (i.e., if the suite type is not 00-0F-AC:9).
+On successful (re)association, the S0KH on the STA or the non-AP MLD and the R0KH on the AP or the AP MLD, respectively, then proceed with an IEEE 802.1X authentication using EAPOL PDUs carried in IEEE 802.11 Data frames if SAE authentication was not performed (i.e., if the suite type is not 00-0F-AC:9).
 The S0KH shall use the value of R0KH-ID as the endpoint identifier of the NAS Client (NAS-Identifier if RADIUS is used) in the exchange as defined in IETF RFC 3748.